Football Queensland North

-Football Queensland North is a Football Queensland licensed zone which operates soccer competitions within the cities and shires of Townsville, Ingham, and Ayr.
+Football Queensland Northern is a Football Queensland licensed zone which operates soccer competitions within the cities and shires of Townsville, Ingham, and Ayr.
 Junior competitions are regularly only inclusive of Townsville clubs, however Ayr and Ingham run their own junior programs.

-Football Queensland North
+Football Queensland Northern

-Football Queensland North is responsible for running the North Queensland Premier League, and all other Junior and Senior competitions in the area.
+Football Queensland Northern is responsible for running the North Queensland Premier League, and all other Junior and Senior competitions in the area.
 They are also responsible for all refereeing, coaching, and playing programs in the region.
 Most clubs offer both male and female football.
-Football Queensland North was formerly known as Townsville Football, and changed for governance purposes in 2018.
+Football Queensland Northern was formerly known as Townsville Football, and changed for governance purposes in 2018.